I don,t know if any of you read Elizabeth Goudge's novels,

 How could I have got that so wrong, I wondered?

-It was unlikely that
+It was unlikely that both buildings got up

 and tiptoed across the road just to confuse me.

-I parked the car near t
+I parked the car near the Angel

 and crossed the road to where "my" house